GLICON/Advertising_Sales_and_Budget/README.md

 A correlation of 0.79 for TV advertising indicates a strong linear relationship, meaning higher TV ad budgets are closely tied to increased sales.
 In contrast, a correlation of 0.46 for radio advertising suggests a moderate linear relationship, where higher radio ad budgets are associated with higher sales, but the connection is less robust than for TV.
 These correlations highlight TV's stronger impact on sales compared to radio.

 **Combined Impact**:
 - The high R-squared (0.8409) shows that TV and Radio together account for most of the variation in sales when Newspaper spending is minimal.
 R-squared value of 0.85 indicates that 85% of the variation in sales can be explained by the combined effect of TV and radio advertising budgets.
-This suggests a strong relationship between TV and Radio ad spendings and sales when Newspapar ad is budgeted less than $10.
+This suggests a strong relationship between TV and Radio ad. spendings and sales when Newspapar ad is budgeted less than $10.
 The regression model suggests that both variables are significant predictors, and their combined effect is substantial, with no evidence of multicollinearity (TV and Radio correlation is near zero at -0.0159).

-Coeffiicients for TV ad budgdet: 0.048 and Coefficients for Radio ad budget: 0.174
+Coefficients for TV ad budgdet: 0.048 and
+Coefficients for Radio ad budget: 0.174

 On the other hand, for each $1 increase in TV budget, sales increase by about 0.047 units, holding Radio ad budget constant while for each $1 increase in Radio budget, sales increase by about 0.176 units, holding TV ad budget constant.